pombase/canto/documentation/canto_admin.md

 The `pombase-import.pl` command will never delete or alter existing data it only adds annotation.

-# Implementation details
+# Canto implementation details
 ## Structure
 There are two parts to the system.

 "Track" run is the part that the administrator uses to add people, publications and curation sessions to the database.
+In the web interface this is access using the Admin link in the top right of the page.

 "Curs" handles the user curation sessions.

 ### Track - user, publication and session tracking
 #### Database storage
 ##### SQLite for main database